Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Materials and Methods

-The computational scheme used to obtain the steady-state solutions of the flamelet equations is a hybrid pseudo-time stepping/Newton method, similar to those used in CHEMKIN OPPDIF and Cantera \say{difflame} solvers.
+The computational scheme used to obtain the steady-state solutions of the flamelet equations is a hybrid pseudo-time stepping/Newton method, similar to those used in CHEMKIN OPPDIF and Cantera ``difflame'' solvers.
 An initial solution is guessed and iterated in pseudo-time until the faster Newton method becomes stable and can iterate the solution to convergence.
-As this paper is primarily concerned with the effects of vorticity near the flammability limit, a steady-state solution is first obtained at a low strain rate to be used as the initial guess at a higher strain rate.
+As this paper is primarily concerned with the effects of vorticity near the flammability limit, a steady-state solution is first obtained at a low strain rate to be used as the initial guess for a higher strain rate.
 The strain rate is sequentially increased in this manner, using the former steady-state solution as the initial guess for a higher strain rate, until the flame extinguishes.
 This completes computation of the stable (upper) branch of the S-curve.
-The program then creates a new guess with a lower strain rate and a lower peak temperature and sequentially decreases these parameters to obtain the unstable (middle) branch of the S-curve.
+For the non-premixed flamelet, the program then creates a new guess with a lower strain rate and a lower peak temperature and sequentially decreases these parameters to obtain the unstable (middle) branch of the S-curve.
+The emphasis is placed on the stable branch for the premixed case.

-Our system of governing equations has $N + 3$ dependent variables where $N$ is the number of species, i.e. $T, f_1^{'}, f_2^{'}, Y_1, Y_2, Y_3, ...
-Y_N$ for temperature, derivative of the $\xi$-momentum similarity variable, derivative of the $z$-momentum similarity variable, and the mass fractions of all species.
+Our system of governing equations has $N + 3$ dependent variables where $N$ is the number of species, i.e. $Y_1, Y_2, Y_3, ...
+Y_N, T, f_1^{'}, f_2^{'}$ for mass fractions of all species, temperature, derivative of the $\xi$-momentum similarity variable, and derivative of the $z$-momentum similarity variable.
 The computational domain of the counterflow is broken into a variable mesh of $n$ spatial nodes.
 The system is iterated via Newton's method \cite{IntroNumericalAnalysis} and the matrix equation is solved using the generalized minimum residual method built into MATLAB \cite{gmres}.